-Wanjigi releases CCTV Footage of DCI raid at his office
+Wanjigi releases CCTV footage of DCI raid at his office

-Businessman Jimi Wanjigi has broken silence over the raid that was conducted at his offices in Parklands on Monday night, January 17.
+Businessman Jimi Wanjigi has broken silence over a raid that was conducted at his offices in Parklands on Monday night, January 17.

 The DCI detectives were armed to the teeth and covered from head to toe.

-“This evening at 9.30 pm we were told that CID are at the gate and they were asked what they want, they said they just want me.
-They were asked was is it about, can they see a lawyer, they said no.
+“This evening at 9:30 pm we were told that CID are at the gate and they were asked what they want, they said they just want me.
+They were asked what it was about, if they would see a lawyer, they said no.

-“They got in and they opened the gate and they've surrounded the compound…many of them dressed in the way they used to dress when there was massive Covid-19…you know these guys from head to toe in white clothing and assault rifles,” he described the scene.
+“They got in and they opened the gate and they've surrounded the compound… many of them dressed in the way they used to dress when there was massive Covid-19… you know these guys from head to toe in white clothing and assault rifles,” he described.

 Wanjigi also shared CCTV footage of the raid showing the said armed detectives.

-When Wanjigi’s lawyers tried to engage the DCI officers, they insisted that the businessman must record a statement at the DCI headquarters.
+When Wanjigi’s lawyers tried to engage the DCI officers, they are said to have insisted that the businessman record a statement at the DCI headquarters.

-The billionaire linked the raid to utterances he made over the weekend and blamed President Uhuru Kenyatta and ODM leader Raila Odinga for his frustrations.
+The billionaire linked the raid to utterances he made over the weekend, where he blamed President Uhuru Kenyatta and Orange Democratic Movement (ODM) leader Raila Odinga for his frustrations.

-He recalled the 2017 raid at his Muthaiga residence, explaining that he was not be intimidated to drop his presidential candidature.
+He recalled the 2017 raid at his Muthaiga residence, insisting that he would not be intimidated into dropping his candidature for president in the upcoming 2022 General Election.

 Wanjigi was planning on rolling out his presidential campaign soon and expressed disappointment in Odinga for partnering with President Kenyatta.